 Emilia coccinea is a flower that should be tried by more gardeners.
 I remember seeing it a garden at Tower Hill and deciding then and there "I must grow this."
+So I did, and last year it was my FAVORITE new flower in my garden.
 Clusters of bright orange, puffy little flowers on 18" wiry stems makes this a great plant to weave in and out of other, bolder blossoms.
 It makes a fun cut flower too.
 A warm season annual, direct sow after danger of frost or start ahead of time in the house in April.
 An heirloom, unusual annual.
 Try something new this year!